Transport in Shenzhen: Buses

-A letter A or B may be added after the route number, which indicates small variations of the route, and a letter K appearing before the route number means the route an express which is parallel to the corresponding route without K. For example, K113 (now M133) is the express of 113.
-These usage have been abolished since July 2018.

-New routes starting from Dec.
-2008 no longer use this numbering scheme, and old routes extensively modified are renumbered to the new scheme assigning a number starting with E, M or B instead.
+There are still bus routes in Shenzhen using the old numbering scheme effective from Dec.
+1992 to Dec.
+2008, when they were numbered using the hundred district according to the districts where the route operated in.
+But new routes starting from Dec.
+2008 no longer use it, and old routes extensively modified would be renumbered to the new scheme assigning a number starting with E, M or B.

 As of Dec.
 2017, the entire fleet of over 16,300 buses has been replaced with electric buses, the largest fleet of electric buses of any city in the world.
 The city began rolling out electric buses made by BYD in 2009, and has heavily invested in acquiring electric buses and taxis since.